-- When you make campaign updates to the parish, ask for new volunteers to meet a specific campaign need (ie, people who enjoy acting as a resource liaison, people who enjoy advocacy work, social workers or anyone who might be drawn to helping persons in need navigate social services, etc.) - Work to build a strong relationship with at least one other community organization. - Join a local coalition of Catholic or faithbased helping agencies, or a local coalition working on housing or homelessness. - Identify an action in this campaign for which you feel you lack competency (for example, conducting a dynamic home visit), and ask for some assistance - Survey your conference members and the parishioners in your Church to uncover hidden talents that might help you achieve this competency.
-With help from your local Housing Chamption, ask your neighbouring conferences, your Regional, Central or Particular councils, and community organizations if they have knowledge or training that they can share with you to help you achieve this competency.
+- When you make campaign updates to the parish, ask for new volunteers to meet a specific campaign need (ie, people who enjoy acting as a resource liaison, people who enjoy advocacy work, social workers or anyone who might be drawn to helping persons in need navigate social services, etc.) - least one other community organization. - Join a local coalition of Catholic or faithbased helping agencies, or a local coalition working on housing or homelessness. - Identify an action in this campaign for which you feel you lack competency (for example, conducting a dynamic home visit), and ask for some assistance - Survey your conference members and the parishioners in your Church to uncover hidden talents that might help you achieve this competency.
+With help from your local Housing Champion, ask your neighboring conferences, your Regional, Central or Particular councils, and community organizations if they have knowledge or training that they can share with you to help you achieve this competency.